Energy drink popular with YouTube stars confusing to some parents

 HONOLULU (KHON) — A new beverage called “Prime” is swiftly gaining popularity, especially among kids.
-However one version of the drink packs quite a caffiene punch.
+However one version of the drink packs quite a caffeine punch.

 The “Prime” drink, catapulted to fame by YouTube celebrities Logan Paul and “KSI,” comes in two variations.
 The first version is a hydration drink, which is caffeine-free.
 The other, a high-caffeine energy drink, contains more caffeine than a Red Bull.